3. Proposal Preparation Instructions and Requirements

 Eligibility: This part shall also establish and confirm the eligibility of the PI, and indicate the extent to which other proposals recently submitted or planned for submission in 2015and existing projects commit the time of the PI concurrently with this proposed activity.
 Any attempt to circumvent the restriction on PIs working more than half time for an academic or a nonprofit organization by substituting an ineligible PI will result in rejection of the proposal.
 Please see section 1.5.3 for further explanation.

 State the anticipated results of the proposed R/R&D effort if the project is successful (through Phase I and Phase II).
 Discuss the significance of the Phase I effort in providing a foundation for the Phase II R/R&D effort and for follow-on development, application and commercialization efforts (Phase III).

 Part 8: Facilities/Equipment

-General: Describe available equipment and physical facilities (this should include physical location [where the work is to be preformed], square footage, and major equipment) necessary to carry out the proposed Phase II and projected Phase III efforts.
+Describe available equipment and physical facilities (this should include physical location [address of where the work is to be performed], square footage, and major equipment) necessary to carry out the proposed Phase I, projected Phase II, and projected Phase III efforts.
 Items of equipment or facilities to be purchased (as detailed in the cost proposal) shall be justified under this section.

 When a proposed project or product demonstration requires the use of a Federal laboratory then the offeror must provide a letter justifying the use of a Federal laboratory from the SBC official, as well as, a letter from the Government agency that verifies the availability.
 These letters should be uploaded in Form C of your proposal.
-Failure to provide the site manager's written availability of use of the Federal laboratory and the letter of justification from the SBC may invalidate any proposal selection.
+Failure to provide a written letter of availability from the Government official authorized to approve such use of the Federal laboratory and the letter of justification from the SBC shall invalidate any proposal selection.